Hilary Joel, MBA, PCC

 Passionate About Nonprofits

 Hilary’s passion for a strong nonprofit sector spans her professional and personal life.
 Nonprofit leaders and boards comprise a substantial portion of her coaching and facilitation work.
 She is the creator and lead facilitator for an “Emerging Leaders” leadership development program that targets rising nonprofit managers.
 Hilary is also a co-founder, current board member, and former Chair of Compass, a nonprofit that engages business professionals in pro bono strategic consulting projects for nonprofits.
 As the board Vice Chair for CollegeTracks, a nonprofit focused on college access and success for underserved populations, she plays a central role in board and staff development, strategic planning and organizational expansion.
-And with comedic improv as a personal passion and hobby, Hilary also serves on the board of Washington Improv Theater, leading their strategic planning.
+Hilary also serves on the board of Washington Improv Theater, leading their strategic planning.
 After several years of WIT improv classes, she has continued to practice and perform regularly — passionate about the many benefits of improv as a vehicle for collaboration, creativity, agility and personal growth.

 “Hilary helped me develop great strategies for managing an increasingly complex job [at my nonprofit].”